dasickis/blog/_posts/2013-05-24-To-Alcohol.markdown

 Have a fun and safe Memorial Day Weekend everyone!

-For more information on self-driving cars and machies, check out our meetup page <a href="https://bitly.com/13D8ca3" class="meetup">https://bitly.com/13D8ca3</a>
+For more information on self-driving cars and machines, check out our meetup page <a href="https://bitly.com/13D8ca3" class="meetup">https://bitly.com/13D8ca3</a>

 Our github <a href="http://bit.ly/16xwE1O" class="github">bit.ly/12BNWWm</a>